telerik/ddb/docs/man_pages/device/device-get-file.md

 Usage | Syntax
 ------|-------
-General | `$ ddb device get-file [--app <Application ID>] [--device <Device ID>]` Runs the selected application on a connected iOS device.
+General | `$ ddb device get-file [--app <Application ID>] [--device <Device ID>]` Reads the selected file from a connected device.

 Options:
    * `--device` - If multiple devices are connected, sets the device on which you want to run the app.